photoprism/photoprism/README.md

 ## Features ##

-* Browse all your photos and videos without worrying about duplicates, RAW image conversion or video transcoding
+* Browse all your photos and videos without worrying about duplicates, RAW images or video transcoding
 * Powerful [search filters](https://demo.photoprism.org/browse?q=mono%3Atrue%20quality%3A3%20photo%3Atrue) make finding the right picture as easy as it should be
 * Since the [user interface](https://demo.photoprism.org/) is a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps), it provides a native app-like experience, and you can easily install it on the home screen of all major operating systems and mobile devices